List on Bids44 →

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: ₹1,500-₹3,000 budget for wear-and-tear at this age, plus one major repair likely in years 4-6 if not handled carefully.
+Annual running cost estimate: ₹1,500-3,000 budget for minor wear-and-tear at this age, plus one major repair (like backlight or power board) likely in years 4-6.
+Panel replacement is generally not economical.

 Known Issues — Reported by Real Sony 75” X80L TV Owners